grafana/tempo/docs/tempo/website/configuration/_index.md

     # Timeout for search requests
     [search_query_timeout: <duration> | default = 30s]

-    # Limit used for search requests if none is set by the caller
-    [search_default_result_limit: <int> | default = 20]

-    # The maximum allowed value of the limit parameter on search requests.
-If the search request limit parameter
-    # exceeds the value configured here it will be set to the value configured here.
-    # The default value of 0 disables this limit.
-    [search_max_result_limit: <int> | default = 0]

     # An external endpoint that the querier will use to offload backend search requests.
 It must
     # take and return the same value as /api/search endpoint on the querier.
 This is intended to be
-    # used with serverless technologies for massive parralelization of the search path. jpe - link to real docs
+    # used with serverless technologies for massive parrallelization of the search path. jpe - link to real docs
     # The default value of "" disables this feature.
     [search_external_endpoint: <string> | default = ""]